Aliases for ATP6V0B Gene

 GeneCards Summary for ATP6V0B Gene

 ATP6V0B (ATPase H+ Transporting V0 Subunit B) is a Protein Coding gene.
-Diseases associated with ATP6V0B include lymphocytic choriomeningitis.
-Among its related pathways are Signaling by GPCR and Metabolism.
+Diseases associated with ATP6V0B include Lymphocytic Choriomeningitis.
+Among its related pathways are Synaptic vesicle cycle and Immune System.
 GO annotations related to this gene include transporter activity and hydrogen ion transmembrane transporter activity.

 UniProtKB/Swiss-Prot for ATP6V0B Gene